-The peoples 'welfare depends on their freely and judiciously adopted decisions.
+The peoples' welfare depends on their freely and judiciously adopted decisions.
 The value of these decisions depends in turn on the degree of information of the citizenry and the latter are only informed to the extent that the facts and events are reported to them in an exact and complete way.
-The quality of the information depends on the journalist's comprehension, knowledge, professional traits and sense of responsibility (In: MEDINA, 1982, p.
+The quality of the information depends on the journalist's comprehension, knowledge, professional traits and sense of responsibility (UNESCO apud MEDINA, 1982, p.
 35).

-Although journalistic praxis is not necessarily linked to these presuppositions, but rather to a pragmatic relation with the profession, based on market values, this set of presuppositions persists, forming a romantic ethos which is based on vocation, mission and social responsibility (LAGO, 2003).
+Although journalistic praxis is not necessarily linked to these presuppositions, but rather to a pragmatic relation with the profession, based on market values, this set of presuppositions persists, forming a romantic ethos, which is based on vocation, mission and social responsibility (LAGO, 2003).
 This ethos, shared by various agents, is considered to be one of the bases of credibility itself, which in turn is based, as authors such as Traquina (1993, p.
-164) have specified, on a kind of "gentlemens' agreement", in other words the tacit supposition between journalists and readers that the former will not "overstep the border which separates reality from fiction" permitting the "reading of the news as a table of contents of reality (...)"3.
+164) have specified, on a kind of "gentlemen's' agreement", in other words the tacit supposition between journalists and readers that the former will not "overstep the border which separates reality from fiction" allowing the "reading of the news as a table of contents of reality (...)2".

-Underlying theses postulates, the premise appears that the quality of journalistic information is an inherent part of the democratic system and fundamental for the exercising of citizenship4, since the complete fulfillment of the role of citizen
+Underlying theses postulates, the premise appears that the quality of journalistic information is an inherent part of the democratic system and fundamental for the exercising of citizenship, since the complete fulfillment of the role of citizen

-(...) requires intelligible, complete and contradictory information which is the reflection of the largest possible number of dimensions of social life and which is not polarized only in institutional discourses, does not identify normal ways with trivial or subordinate ones nor reduces the society to its leaders (NEVEU, 2005, p.
+[...] lacks intelligible, complete and contradictory information, which reflects the largest possible number of social life dimensions and is not polarized only in the institutional discourses, does not identify the normal ways as trivial or banal nor reduces society to their rulers (NEVEU, 2005, p.
 115).

-It is clear here that journalism's social responsibility and the support of the public interest cannot be limited to furnishing the information which supposedly interests the public.
+It is clear here that journalism's social responsibility and the support of the public interest cannot be limited to furnishing the information, which supposedly interests the public.
 As a social action inherent in the democratic system, the moral obligation falls on journalism to allow the multiplicity of opinions of the society to be foreseen.